Find out more about Collaboration Software

 What are Examples of Collaboration Software?

 - Wrike: A fast and easy collaboration platform that unites co-located teams that allows companies to track progress in real time.

-- Asana: A task management app that drills down to the smallest tasks and files.
+- Asana: A task management app for small business and large organizations that drills down to the smallest tasks and files.
 It is empowered with a notification mechanism for every task/project related activity.

 - Trello: A well-known project management app that uses the concept of boards (boards are the projects, and cards are the tasks).

 - Jira: One of the most popular project management programs, known by its capacity to help you prioritize, and by its powerful integration with leading retail platforms.